Smith-Pad/subjects-beta-ux-framework/Docs/style-guide-introduction.md

 For the main-menu the UI style guidelines for it should say the subjects header on the top left corner of the UX.

+## Second Screen

+For the second screen view, the back button will be on the top and the header name will be on the top as well.